Firmware-Action

 path: ./my_super_dooper_awesome_coreboot

-key: coreboot-${{ matrix.coreboot-version }}
+key: coreboot-${{ matrix.coreboot-version }}-example

 - name: Clone coreboot repo